Image optimization is one of the most underutilized aspects of SEO. However, this doesn’t have to be the case.

 Content is necessary for explaining your products or services,

-Images, on the other hand, are essential for improving the interpretation of your content.
+On the other hand, images are essential for improving the interpretation of your content.

-As visual beings, images not only capture our attention but also trigger emotions and draw us in.
+As visual beings, images capture our attention, trigger emotions, and draw us in.

-As a result, having beautiful images on your website increases the chances of visitors viewing and clicking through them.
+As a result, having beautiful images on your website increases visitors’ chances to view and click through them.

 And, most importantly, boost the overall user experience of your website.